 Fishing in Utah

 Cool streams descend from rugged snowcapped mountains, feeding shimmering lakes or pausing in reservoirs where trout reach trophy proportions.
-Utah is a land known for sandstone icons and The Greatest Snow on Earth, yet throughout the year anglers gear up in pursuit of experiences on waters that measure up to their passion.
+Throughout the year anglers gear up in pursuit of experiences on waters that measure up to their passion.
 In fact, Utah has more than 1,000 fishable lakes and numerous fishing streams.

-The fishing in Utah is varied enough to suit anyone’s desires.
-While there’s Blue-Ribbon fishing in the canyons of the Wasatch Front within minutes of the city — including the Ogden, Weber and Provo rivers — there’s also destination fishing in wild places where the bustle of the city is far out of sight and further out of mind.
-You’ll find stunning streams near red rock landscapes and crystal-clear tailwaters teaming with fish.
-Species range from the popular rainbow and native cutthroat trout to large mackinaw and brown trout, striped bass, walleye, bluegill, whitefish, the Bonneville cisco and more.
+Fishing in Utah is varied enough to suit anyone’s desires.
+While there’s Blue-Ribbon fishing in the canyons of the Wasatch Front within minutes of the city — including the Ogden, Weber and Provo rivers — there’s also destination fishing in wild places where the bustle of the city (Read: Alpine Fishing Above the Red Rock Landscapes of Southern Utah) is far out of sight and further out of mind.

 1. Green River